 6. The All-Star Game Tie

-In 2002, the Major League Baseball All-Star Game ended in a 7-7 tie after 11 innings.
-Both teams had run out of pitchers, leading Commissioner Bud Selig to declare the game a draw.
-This unprecedented event led to a change in how future All-Star Games were approached, ensuring that a tie would not happen again.
+In 2002, fans were stunned when the MLB All-Star Game ended in a 7-7 tie after 11 innings.
+Both teams had run out of pitchers, and Commissioner Bud Selig declared the game a draw.
+This unusual outcome sparked changes to the format, ensuring that future All-Star Games had more definitive endings and meaningful stakes.

 7. The Shortest Major League Career